-All of these are signs that you need to break you sugar addiction.
-Before we talk about how to beat you sugar addiction, it’s important to know how we got addicted in the first place.
+All of these are signs that you need to break your sugar addiction.
+Before we talk about how to beat your sugar addiction, it’s important to know how we got addicted in the first place.

 Why Do We Become Addicted?

-Our brains consume a lot of energy (glucose) which it takes out of our bloodstream.
-Glucose is the simplest form of sugar and it comes from carbohydrate, or “starchy,” foods.
+Our brains consume a lot of energy (glucose), which it takes out of our bloodstream.
+Glucose is the simplest form of sugar, and it comes from carbohydrates or “starchy” foods.
 Depending on the type of carbohydrate we consume, glucose may be readily available to us or it might need to be broken down first into glucose before our bodies can use it.

 Why Beating Sugar Addiction is So Hard

-Through the release of dopamine, our brain conditions us to consume more sugar by rewarding us each time we do it – like a rat getting a treat for pushing a button.
+Through dopamine release, our brain conditions us to consume more sugar by rewarding us each time we do it – like a rat getting a treat for pushing a button.
 Eating sugar equals feeling great.
 These “reward circuits” in our brain become hard-wired, and that is how we become addicted.